Topics

 SUMMARY

-Converting group life insurance to an individual plan allows employees to maintain insurance coverage outside of employment, ensuring continued financial protection for themselves and their dependants.
+Converting group life insurance to an individual plan allows employees to maintain insurance coverage outside of employment, ensuring continued financial protection for themselves and their dependents.
 In this article, you will learn how to convert group insurance to individual coverage in Canada.

 IN THIS ARTICLE